mweel1/CQRSCommandBuilder/README.md

 # Clean Archiecture CQRSCommandBuilder
 CQRS Command Builder

-This will build your CQRS Command and DTO
+This will build your CQRS Command and DTO Files

 -----
 TODOS :